 The Capital Improvement Program Project Development Section consists of a project management team, team leaders, design engineers and a contracts group.

 The Department of Public Works project management team is responsible for overall management and coordination of planning, budget, design, environmental clearance and permitting, right-of-way acquisition and utility coordination for County roads.
 Funds are approved by the Board of Supervisors via a yearly Detailed Work Program.
-The Detailed Work Program budget for fiscal year 2009-10 was approximately $100 million.
 In a typical fiscal year, approximately 25 projects are in construction with about 70 other projects in the development stages.
-The Capital Improvement Program adopted budget for fiscal year 2010-11 is approximately $100 million.
+The Capital Improvement Program adopted budget for fiscal year 2013-14 is approximately $75 million.

 Funding for the Capital Improvement Program comes from a variety of sources including:

 - Statewide Gasoline fee collection on a per gallon basis from motor fuels sales - “Gas Tax” is the primary source of funds for the overall County road maintenance and improvement program.
 For every gallon of gasoline we pump into our vehicles, the State of California collects a few cents for every gallon sold.
 The State then distributes money back to California counties using a formula based on each county's number of registered vehicles.
 This money becomes a special revenue fund called the Road Fund.
 This fund must be used for road and transportation purposes.